 Dogs are incredible companions and hold the title of being a man’s best friend.
 This stands perfectly true for senior people!
-The good news is that there are many dog breeds out there that prove to be the best guard dogs for elderly.
+The good news is that many dog breeds out there prove to be the best guard dogs for elderly.

 Dogs have a positive impact on elders’ physical and mental health.
 They keep them busy, engaged, boost their mood, and fulfill the human need for touch.
 Dogs can ease their loneliness with their devoted nature and companionship.
 Dogs make them feel loved and protected.